Arequipa, Peru

 Peru has a well-developed extensive bus network, which allows you to travel from one city to another on a budget.
 You can take regular class tickets or splurge on VIP ones.

-Just make sure to plan your itinerary considering time and distance between destination A to destination B as Peru isn’t just big, it’s MASSIVE.
+As you list your things to do in Arequipa peru, Just make sure to plan your itinerary considering time and distance between destination A to destination B as Peru isn’t just big, it’s MASSIVE.
 I’ve taken a few overnight buses as a solo traveller, including being the only foreigner on some of them.
 It felt safe as every bus company checks your passport or another form of ID before letting you on the bus and have their lists of passengers printed at all times.

-Remember that every bus company in Peru has its own terminal either at the central city bus station.
+During your Peru solo travel, remember that every bus company in Peru has its own terminal either at the central city bus station.
 But they also can be located on the other side of the city (talk about the confusion!).
 Always double-check which bus terminal you need.

 At some locations, you will need to pay transportation tax to get your ticket stamped.
 Usually, it’s only 2 soles or even less.